 And maybe the biggest reason why I’m not big on gift-giving or receiving is that I’m so lucky.
-While I was never showered with gifts as a child, I never wanted for anything and if I needed something, my parents didn’t wait until a big occasion to get it.
+While I was never showered with gifts as a child, I never wanted for anything.
+And if I needed something, my parents didn’t wait until a big occasion to get it.
 We’ve taken the same approach with our kids.
-When special occasions roll around, it’s impossible to identify what they’ve been dying for because they either already have it or because whatever they wanted is not even on their radar any more.
+When special occasions roll around, it’s impossible to identify what they’ve been pining for because they either already have it or because whatever they wanted is no longer on their radar.

 Each year, my husband asks me what I want for Mother’s Day, and I always say that I don’t want anything.

-I wrote down my modest wish list: a new swimsuit, with the size, color, and store where it could be purchased, and an “All In” T-shirt, because the Cavs made it to the finals.
-Nothing over the top, just one thing I needed and one thing I wanted, but would probably never have bought for myself.
+I wrote down my modest wish list.
+A new swimsuit, with the size, color, and store where it could be purchased.
+An “All In” T-shirt, because the Cavs made it to the finals.
+Nothing over the top, just one thing I needed and one thing I wanted, but would never have bought for myself.

 For this Mother’s Day, I’m asking for two hours of yard work.
 We’ve had so much rain that I haven’t had the chance to do it myself and I’m feeling the pressure.
-Even though my oldest son reminded me that my middle son will probably be a liability rather than an asset, weeding, digging, and cleaning are on the docket for this weekend, and we’re all looking forward to it.
+My oldest son reminded me that my middle son will probably be a liability rather than an asset, but weeding, digging, and cleaning are on the docket for this weekend.
+This mom is delighted.